rossumai/nvgpu/README.md

 ### Master

-Set agents into a config file:
+Set agents into a config file.
+Agent is specified either via a URL to a remote machine or `'self'` for direct access to local machine.
+Remove `'self'` if the machine itself does not have any GPU.
+Default is `AGENTS = ['self']`, so that agents also display their own status.
+Set `AGENTS = []` to avoid this.

 ```
 # nvgpu_master.cfg